Our Team

 Nicole Pihl, PT, DPT

-Jennifer Pompey, PTA
+Jenn Pompey, PTA

-Jennifer has been working for Proliance Surgeons since 2003 after receiving her Bachelor’s of Science degree from Western Washington University in Exercise Science: Kinesiology.
-She further advanced her education graduating from Green River Community College with honors in 2007 and becoming a licensed Physical Therapist Assistant.
-Jennifer primarily has worked in an outpatient orthopedic setting treating patients who have experienced sports-related injuries and post-surgical procedures throughout her professional career.
+Jenn has been working for Proliance Surgeons since 2003 after receiving her Bachelor’s of Science degree from Western Washington University in Exercise Science: Kinesiology.
+She further advanced her education graduating from Green River College with honors in 2007 and becoming a licensed Physical Therapist Assistant.
+Jenn primarily has worked in an outpatient orthopedic setting treating patients who have experienced sports-related injuries and post-surgical procedures throughout her professional career.
 She loves working with a variety of orthopedic patients, especially enjoys treating and working with post-surgical patients who have undergone sports-related injuries.
 Jennifer is passionate about what she does and is always finding ways to improve her skills as a PTA through continuing education courses and learning new techniques from her peers to better care and provide for her patients.
 When she is away from the clinic she enjoys spending time with family, working out, running and playing basketball with friends.

 Desiree D’Sylva, PTA